 These days, it seems that everyone is obsessing over their SEO ranking, and it’s no mystery why!
-The higher your SEO ranking, the higher you show up in keyword searches via popular search engines (also known as spiders) such as Google or Bing.
-The higher up you show in a list of search results, the more page views you get.
-Ipso facto – SEO matters.
+The higher your SEO ranking, the higher you show up in the SERPs (search engine results.

 1. Website architecture + layout